 Not sure if that’s what your customers really want?
 There’s nothing wrong with asking them!
 Send out a survey asking how you could improve your current offering and what would make them feel safe to visit after lockdown.

-Make Sure Customers Know You’re OpenMany businesses have been closed during the lockdown – and rightly so for the safety of staff and customers!
+Make Sure Customers Know You’re OpenMany businesses have been closed during the lockdown (and before, depending on what tier they were in!) due to the rules set out by the government in January.
 However, as many begin to re-open, customers might not realise that yours is one of them.

 There’s no such thing as over-communicating to your customers.
 Send them an email, put up a re-opening poster in the window, send out direct mail and put it on your website and social media to make sure they get the message.